VIII Work Road Safety Week: we reinforce the commitment to sustainable mobility

 The simulator proposes to the virtual driver real situations in urban and interurban circuits, with variables such as adverse weather, traffic, distractions and substance consumption.

-In addition, Jordi de Vicente, provincial director of the Mutua in Valencia, participated in the round table "Addictions at work."
+Likewise, Jordi de Vicente, provincial director of the Mutua in Valencia, participated in the round table "Addictions at work."

 On November 28, a new edition of Fratertalk will take place, with the title “Occupational road accidents: when the evidence speaks”, with the participation of the famous forensic judicial expert, Miryam Moya.